 Choosing a Knowledge Management Tool

 The benefits of a knowledge management tool are achieved through 5 key functions: identification, capture, development, sharing, and effective use.
-Almost all knowledge management practice now includes a wide range of content formats, such as audio and video, in additional to more traditional text documents.
+Almost all knowledge management practices now include a wide range of content formats, such as audio and video, in addition to more traditional text documents.

-There are a number of different tools on the market that can be customized to meet the needs of a wide range of businesses.
+Several different tools on the market can be customized to meet the needs of a wide range of businesses.
 Additionally, a wide range of options are constantly being developed that are specialized for certain industries or businesses.
 Five criteria to help you judge potential knowledge management tools include:

 - Key utilites: Start by deciding if an existing enterprise content management (ECM) solution, such as Sharepoint, can serve your knowledge management needs.
 If not, the next question should be if the tools you are considering are made with your industry in mind in specific, or if they are a more general tool that can be customized.